Santa Maria della Pace, Brescia

+Main altar with Presentation of Jesus at the Temple by Pompeo Batoni.
+Tympanum with sculptures by Antonio Calegari.

 History

 This church was commissioned by the Oratorians.
 The architect of the domed centralized church was Venetian architect Giorgio Massari.
 Construction began in 1720 and ended in 1746.
 The unfinished facade stands in contrast with an opulent interior that includes pink marble Corinthian columns and statues of the apostles by artist Antonio Calegari of Brescia.
 The nave of the church has two fresco-style paintings painted by Francesco Monti and Giovanni Zanardi.
 The main altar is flanked by ornate musical organs.

 The interiors contain the following paintings: